 - See tips for training for hill climbing

 The UK countryside is blessed with a wealth of hills to explore.
 If you're looking for one of the major mountains in the UK to climb, see our resources on:

-If you're looking for something less dauting or with less travel, we've pulled together some of our favourite locations to find hill walking near me.
-This is largely comprimised of the UK's National Parks and AONBs, with a couple of other good hill walking locations for good measure.
+If you're looking for something less daunting or with less travel, we've pulled together some of our favourite locations to find hill walking near me.
+This is largely compromised of the UK's National Parks and AONBs, with a couple of other good hill walking locations for good measure.

 Each National Park has great walking to be had and you're never too far away.